salichalak/Demoblaze-BDD/README.md

 ```
 git clone
 ```
-Load the project from the cloned directory
+Open the project from the cloned directory
 To install and load all project dependencies run this in the terminal
 ```
 npm install